American Flagg!: Publication history

 Chaykin made wide use of Craftint Duoshade illustration boards for American Flagg!, which in the period before computers, enabled him to add shaded textures to the finished art.
 Ken Bruzenak's lettering and logowork also won notice, as it was integral to American Flaggs futuristic, trademark-littered ambiance.

 American Flaggs first dozen issues form one complete story that has influenced comic creators including Brian Michael Bendis and Warren Ellis.
 The comic made a huge splash at the 1984 Eagle Awards, the United Kingdom's pre-eminent comics awards.
 Chaykin and American Flagg! were nominated for ten awards, eventually winning seven.
 American Flagg! also won the 1983 Comics Buyer's Guide Fan Award for Favorite Comic Book and tied for the 1983 CBG Award for Favorite Character (Reuben Flagg).

 After issue #12, Chaykin continued the series while also working on such other projects as his revamp of The Shadow for DC Comics and the graphic novel Time^{2}, based on characters introduced in a one-off American Flagg! special in 1986.
 During this time, Alan Moore wrote a back-up story that ran several issues and concluded in an issue-length story.

 Eventually, Chaykin left, to be replaced on a regular basis by first Steven Grant then J. M. DeMatteis.
 Grant left after only seven issues due to creative friction with the series's new artist, Mark Badger.
 According to Grant, he had wanted to continue doing stories in the same style that Chaykin had established, while Badger wanted to take the series in new directions.
 Chaykin returned for a brief run to wrap up storylines before the first volume ended in March 1988.
-The title was relaunched a few months later as Howard Chaykin's Amerikan Flagg!.
+The title was relaunched a few months later as Howard Chaykin's American Flagg! (stylized as Howard Chaykin's АМЗЯІКАИ FLAGG!).
 This run saw Chaykin return to write the first issue before handing over to John Francis Moore, with Mike Vosburg and Richard Ory penciling and inking the interior art, but the franchise failed to recapture its early success and was canceled after 12 issues.